Omega — Autonomous Engineering Operations

 If brief.ship is true, the oracle runs the 12-step ship pipeline:

-1. Build (npm run build or project-specific)
+1. Build (npm run build or project-specific, via safe-npm-build.sh mutex)

 2. Stage (whitelist files; refuse extras)